furybee/chrome-tab-modifier/README.md

 ## Website Environment Identifier

-This extension allows you to automatically add a prefix to the pages you want.
+This Chrome extension allows you to automatically add a prefix to the pages you want.

 This feature is useful when you have multiple tabs open a site on multiple execution environments (development, pre-production, production ...) to identify them quickly.